Your Greensboro Car Accident Lawyer

 How long do I have to file a car accident claim in North Carolina?

 In North Carolina, you generally have 3 years from the date of the accident to file a personal injury claim and 3 years for property damage claims, per the North Carolina General Statutes § 1-52.
+Missing this deadline means losing your right to seek compensation.

 What are common causes of car accidents?